 In this piece, I immediately take the reader on a sensory journey to Ilulissat, Greenland, which is known as the iceberg capital of the world.

 By transporting the reader to the middle of a stressful situation, it immediately heightens the tension they will feel as they start reading through the story.
-They become invested in seeing how you overcome or succumbs to the situation you find yourself in.
+They become invested in seeing how you overcome or succumb to the situation you find yourself in.

 Making a simple declarative sentence is one way of piquing interest.
 What does the writer know that the reader doesn’t yet?
 This can encourage the reader to stick with the story to figure out why the writer made such a bold statement.